 What Does a Reproductive Endocrinologist Do?

 Many people deal with infertility.
-In fact, up to 15% of couples are infertile, and the issue is just as common among men as it is women.
+In fact, up to 15% of couples are infertile, and the issue is just as common among men as it is among women.

 Reproductive endocrinologists may use surgery, medicine, or procedures to treat infertility.
 Before they come up with a treatment plan, they must find the source of the problem.
 To do this, they might: